Pharm.D. / M.B.A.

 - Applicants must take the GMAT or GRE.
 At the time of application, a GMAT/GRE waiver may be available.

-- Admissions requirements for the MBA Program follow those outlined for the graduate programs of the Eugene W. Stetson School of Business and Economics as delineated in the Cecil B. Day (Atlanta) Campus Catalog.
+- Admissions requirements for the MBA Program follow those outlined for the graduate programs of the Stetson-Hatcher School of Business as delineated in the Cecil B. Day (Atlanta) Campus Catalog.

 At the time of application students submit GMAT or GRE scores, a completed application form, and a resume.

-While completing the requirements of the Doctor of Pharmacy degree, students may take classes in the Stetson School of Business and Economics toward the MBA degree provided they maintain a 2.75 minimum pharmacy school grade point average.
-Please refer to the Stetson School of Business and Economics graduate program section of the Cecil B. Day (Atlanta) Campus Catalog for program details.
+While completing the requirements of the Doctor of Pharmacy degree, students may take classes in the Stetson-Hatcher School of Business toward the MBA degree provided they maintain a 2.75 minimum pharmacy school grade point average.
+Please refer to the Stetson-Hatcher School of Business graduate program section of the Cecil B. Day (Atlanta) Campus Catalog for program details.

 Tuition waiver is available to PharmD/MBA students for the first three (3) MBA courses including Foundation courses.

-Academic advisement for students pursuing the combined PharmD/MBA program is provided by PharmD/MBA program director in the College of Pharmacy and the Office of Academic Affairs in the Stetson School of Business and Economics.
+Academic advisement for students pursuing the combined PharmD/MBA program is provided by PharmD/MBA program director in the College of Pharmacy and the Office of Academic Affairs in the Stetson-Hatcher School of Business.